JMStewart00/python-evercraft/README.md

 ### Running tests

 To run tests we will use the `Python Test Explorer for VSCode` that should now be installed in your gitpod.
 A new beaker icon on the left bar (above github icon) should now appear in your editor.
 You should see an example test there already for the test `test_upper`.
 If your editor is not detecting your tests and allowing you to run all or select tests in your tree, please let us know.

+### Credit for Project

+This project was adapted for the Awesome Inc Bootcamp programe from [this repo](https://github.com/PuttingTheDnDInTDD/EverCraft-Kata)